-- Medication shall be in the original properly labeled container.
-If it is a prescription medication, the student's name, name of the medication, dosage, how often it is to be administered, and name of the prescribing health care practitioner shall be printed on the container. - 2.
-The school shall have received written permission from the student's parent/ guardian to administer the medication to the student and either: - a. written permission to administer the medication from the student's health care practitioner with prescriptive authority under Colorado law; or - b. a standing medical order, if the medication is an over-the-counter medication such as Advil or Tylenol - 3.
-The parent/guardian shall be responsible for providing all medication to be administered to the student. - 4.
+- 1. Medication must be in the original properly labeled container.
+If it is a prescription medication, the student's name, name of the medication, dosage, how often it is to be administered, and name of the prescribing health care practitioner must be printed on the container. - 2.
+The school must have received written permission from the student's parent/ guardian to administer the medication to the student and either: - a. written permission to administer the medication from the student's health care practitioner with prescriptive authority under Colorado law; or - b. a standing medical order, if the medication is an over-the-counter medication such as Advil or Tylenol - 3.
+The parent/guardian is responsible for providing all medication to be administered to the student. - 4.
 The nonprescription medication is a product that has been approved by the federal Food and Drug Administration (FDA).

-Self-administration of medication for diabetes, asthma, allergies or anaphylaxis
+Self-administration of medication for diabetes, asthma, allergies, or anaphylaxis or other prescription medication.

-A student with diabetes, asthma, a food allergy, other severe allergies, or a related, life-threatening condition may possess and self-administer medication to treat the student's diabetes, asthma, food or other allergy, anaphylaxis or related, life-threatening condition.
+A student with diabetes, asthma, a food allergy, other severe allergies, or a related, life-threatening condition, or who is prescribed medication by a licensed health care practitioner, may possess and self-administer medication to treat the student's diabetes, asthma, food or other allergy, anaphylaxis or related, life-threatening condition or other condition for which the medication is prescribed.
 Self-administration of such medication may occur during school hours, at school-sponsored activities, or while in transit to and from school or a school-sponsored activity.
-Student possession and self-administration of such medication shall be in accordance with regulation JLCD-R.
+Student possession and self-administration of such medication must be in accordance with regulation JLCD-R.

-Authorization for a student to possess and self-administer medication to treat the student's diabetes, asthma, food or other allergy, anaphylaxis or other related, life-threatening condition may be limited or revoked by the school principal after consultation with the school nurse and the student's parent/guardian if the student demonstrates an inability to responsibly possess and self-administer such medication.
+Authorization for a student to possess and self-administer medication to treat the student's diabetes, asthma, food or other allergy, anaphylaxis or other related, life-threatening condition, or other condition for which the medication is prescribed may be limited or revoked by the school principal after consultation with the school nurse and the student's parent/guardian if the student demonstrates an inability to responsibly possess and self-administer such medication.